For all those in business “profit” is the reward for all the work and effort you put into the operation.

-Ensure that your product knowledge is complete and your service of high quality.
+Take measures to ensure that your product knowledge is complete and that your service is of high quality.

-Ensure that sales are maximised, taking advantage of cost-effective means to increase sales – advertising, recommendations, promotions, leaflets.
+Maximise your sales by taking advantage of cost-effective means to increase sales – advertising, recommendations, promotions, leaflets.

-Ensure that your direct costs are kept to an absolute minimum.
+Look to keep your direct costs to an absolute minimum.
 This may well involve looking carefully at the rate charged by your suppliers, compared with those from your competitors.

 Before changing your supplier, consider the service that you are receiving and whether or not this will deteriorate if the supplier is changed.